About Me

 Next

-The interdisciplinary projects outlined above in my group aim to achieve both fundamental theoretical understanding and practical observational applications.
-Students from backgrounds in Physics/Space Sciences (Astronomy, Astrophysics, Planetary Science), B.Tech. (any branch), B.E. (any branch), or related disciplines are welcome to join my group at NISER.
+The interdisciplinary projects outlined above in my group aim to achieve both a deep theoretical understanding and practical observational applications.
+Students with backgrounds in Physics, Space Sciences (Astronomy, Astrophysics, Planetary Science), or engineering disciplines such as B.Tech./B.E. (any branch) are welcome to join my research group at NISER.

-I am also open to scientific collaborations with any research group focused on modeling, observations, or instruments in the areas of protoplanetary disks, planet formation, and exoplanet atmospheres.
-If you are interested, please feel free to reach out to me.
+I am also open to scientific collaborations with research groups working on modeling, observations, or instrumentation related to protoplanetary disks, planet formation, and exoplanet atmospheres.
+If you are interested, please feel free to get in touch.

 As a scientist, I have consistently prioritized research, teaching, mentoring, and outreach.
-I firmly believe that teaching, mentoring, and outreach are immensely rewarding and integral components of my scientific career, alongside my research endeavors.
-Teaching offers a valuable opportunity to guide and motivate students, fostering their curiosity and enhancing their critical thinking abilities.
-Meanwhile, outreach enables me to promote awareness of space science, ignite interest in scientific pursuits, and inspire the next generation of scientists.
+I firmly believe that teaching, mentoring, and outreach are not just complementary to research but essential components of a fulfilling scientific career.
+Teaching allows me to guide and inspire students, fostering curiosity and critical thinking, while outreach helps promote scientific awareness and motivates the next generation of space scientists.

 Publications